toextendmylimits/LeetCode/000-line-sweep.md

 # Line Sweep
 1. [759.
 Employee Free Time](https://leetcode.com/problems/employee-free-time)

-    Find the number of employees working at any time, and if the number is 0, then it's the starting time of a free time interval
+    Find the number of employees working along the timeline, and if at any time, the number is 0, then it's the starting time of a free time interval
     Time complexity O(N logN), space complexity O(N)
     <details>
         ```python